 The uniqueness of this five-member board partially stems from its completely voluntary implementation of the Upper Columbia Spring Chinook Salmon and Steelhead Recovery Plan through a locally-led grass-roots approach.

 The UCSRB’s mission is to restore sustainable and harvestable populations of salmon, steelhead, and other at-risk species through collaborative, economically sensitive efforts, combined resources, and wise resource management of the Upper Columbia region and to support forest health in the region.

-The UCSRB’s communication & outreach work shares UCSRB messaging to stakeholders and the public to better achieve salmon recovery and forest health.
+The UCSRB’s communication & outreach work shares messaging to stakeholders, public and others to better achieve salmon recovery and forest health priorities in the region.

 Additionally, the UCSRB supports critical outreach funding and contracts to our partners, and communicates closely with these partners to ensure a coordinated regional outreach approach.

 For additional information regarding UCSRB communications and outreach or other outreach events or opportunities, please email Barb.firstname.lastname@example.org